 After spending years working alongside business owners, we have identified the most common pitfalls associated with commercial lease agreements.
 These include the following:

-- Inadequate planning.
+• Inadequate planning.
 The commercial space that you lease should not dictate the way you conduct business.
 Rather, the location and design of your space should be determined by how you will do business.
-Business owners may encounter trouble if they require a specialized space, such as reinforced flooring for heavy duty equipment or backup energy supplies, for instance, that cannot be accommodated by the property.
+Business owners may encounter trouble if they require a specialized space, such as reinforced flooring for heavy-duty equipment or backup energy supplies, for instance, that cannot be accommodated by the property.
 Consider whether the space is conducive to your business’s potential growth and expansion.
 Many times, business owners outgrow the space quickly but are locked into a multi-year agreement.

-- Common Area Maintenance (CAM).
+• Common Area Maintenance (CAM).
 These expenses are a major pitfall for business owners, as landlords may attempt to use CAM provisions for profit.
 CAM expenses typically require the tenant to pay the pro rata share of the operating expenses that are incurred by the landlord to maintain the property.
 The tenant should only be responsible for legitimate costs associated with the operation and maintenance of common areas of the property, like lobbies, stairwells, and parking lots.
 Capital improvements and legal compliance issues should not pass through the tenant, so be wary of these matters when negotiating a commercial lease agreement.

-- Notices of Eviction.
+• Notices of Eviction.
 Similar to residential leases, landlords have the ability to evict commercial tenants in certain situations.
 A commercial unlawful detainer, otherwise known as eviction, can be sought by the landlord for specific reasons, including the unlawful subletting of the space and failure to pay rent.
 In Washington state, commercial landlords may obtain a writ of restitution, which orders a tenant to return their leased property back to the landlord before a trial begins.
-Additionally, commercial landlords may be entitled to double rent at the time of judgement, which can significantly impact your business.
+Additionally, commercial landlords may be entitled to double rent at the time of judgment, which can significantly impact your business.

 If not careful, these pitfalls can have major legal and financial consequences for your business venture.
 One of the most effective ways to avoid these costly missteps is to seek legal guidance.
 Experienced business attorneys at Baxter Legal Services are privy to the typical errors that are made when drafting and signing commercial lease agreements.
 We are able to identify the clauses that may disadvantage the business owner and negotiate more favorable conditions.

-What Is Triple Net Lease (NNN)?
+What Is A Triple Net Lease (NNN)?

 Broadly, there are three types of commercial lease agreements: gross leases, net leases, and modified gross/net leases.
 Given their flexibility, net leases are common in the commercial real estate sector.
 One form of net lease, the triple net lease, is a common arrangement that many landlords favor.
 The triple net lease (NNN) is an agreement in which the tenant pays for all the expenses associated with the property, including insurance, property taxes, and maintenance.